Seats-to-votes ratio

 where $\mathrm{v_i}$ is fraction of votes cast for that party and $s_i$ is fraction of seats won by that party.

 In the case both seats and votes are represented as fractions or percentages, then every voter has equal representation if the seats-to-votes ratio is 1.
 The principle of equal representation is expressed in slogan one man, one vote and relates to proportional representation.
 The seats-to-votes ratio is used as the basis for the Gallagher index method of analyzing proportionality or disproportionality.

 Related is the votes-per-seat-won, which is inverse to the seats-to-votes ratio.

-Also related are the principles of one man one vote and representation by population.

 Relation to disproportionality indices

 The Sainte-Laguë Index is a disproportionality index derived by applying the Pearson's chi-squared test to the seats-to-votes ratio, the Gallagher index has a similar formula.

 Seats-to-votes ratio for seat allocation to parties

 Different apportionment methods such as Sainte-Laguë method and D'Hondt method differ in the seats-to-votes ratio for individual parties.